acts-project/acts/docs/core/geometry/layerless/layerless.md

 ## Geometry module rosetta stone

 :::{todo}
-Describe replacements of `TrackingGeometry`, `TrackingVolume` etc. and how the classes map to one another.
+Describe replacements of `TrackingGeometry`, `TrackingVolume` etc and how the classes map to one another.
 :::